thomaskcr/primoris-cs110/README.md

 #### Additional Resources

 - [Wing IDE Tutorial](https://wingware.com/doc/intro/tutorial) This site can give more information about the features of Wing IDE including many that we won't have a chance to use in this class.
+- [Git Community Book](http://git-scm.com/book/en/v2) If you really want to learn git in depth, this book goes through all of the details.

 ### Week 2